ch-sravya1712/Boston-houseprice-prediction/README.md

 HTML/CSS (Frontend): Responsible for creating the user interface.

-AWS Cloud: The project is hosted on the AWS cloud.
 ## Features
 Input Fields: Users can input key features such as crime rate, average number of rooms, etc.